This post may contain affiliate links. Please see our disclosure policy.

 - Measure out the quinoa and place it into a fine-mesh strainer.
 Rinse under cold, running water for 2 minutes, or until the water runs clear.
 DO NOT SKIP THIS STEP!

-- Place the rinsed quinoa, liquid, and salt into the inner pan of the pressure cooker.
+- Place the rinsed quinoa, liquid of your choice, and salt into the inner pan of the pressure cooker.

 - After the cooking time has elapsed, allow the pressure to release naturally on its own.

-- Once the pressure has been released, open up the Instant Pot, and fluff with a fork.
+- Once the pressure has been released, open up the Instant Pot, and fluff the quinoa with a fork.

 - Serve as desired.